The PTE summarize written text section is one of the important parts of the Writing module of the PTE test.

 Vocabulary: You need to use proper words in your content.
 You’ll receive:

 Grammar: You should show your grammar skills.
-The best answer often includes the main clause and subordinate clause.
+The best answer often includes the main clause and the subordinate clause.
 Your response will be marked:

 Grammar is considered the most difficult criterion, even for native speakers.
 You should pay attention to: